 The reality is, by the time the Labour leadership election roles round.
 The only content that people will immediately be able to find will be the takes in the mainstream press.
 And this is a major part of the problem.

 Yes, the Chakrabortty take today in the Guardian is worth reading.
 But it isn’t the only piece/take in this moment that will be worth finding and re-sharing in 6 months.

 It might unfortunately turn out to be the ONLY take that you can find that was useful reading produced in this moment.
 Written by someone and broadcast by an entity that already has a large platform.
 The mainstream media cannot continue to own the historical and indexible record.

 It’s vital that more than ever we build out an independent media.
 The first step is to make your own media independent.

 Start a damn blog.
 People might give you shit for what you say on it on twitter, but you can ignore them.
 Only pay attention to folks that take the time to write a blog.
 ‘In medium’ responses.
 Blogs already have nearly 2 decades of grammar and expectations of what a blog is and can be.
 In addition to commentary and essays, you can just write about a book you read or TV show you watched.
-They are far more personal in many ways than an instagram feed dedicated to your amazing lunch could ever be.
+They are far more personal than an instagram feed dedicated to your amazing lunch could ever be.
 I post photos of food I’ve eaten here all the time

 Hyperlinks work horizontally across the web.
 They aren’t just there to provide a sign post to remove you from the walled garden of the social network. (see the link in dipping the stacks on ‘link in bio).